Gabriel2409/obsidian_notes/Azure.md

 - create a new dns zone
 - Add an A record
 - Run `nslookup <record-name>.<dns-name> <azure-server>` or `dig @<azure-server> <record-name>.<dns-name>` (alternatively download DNSDataView)

+### Private zones

+Azure dns are public by default.
+We can also create private dns zones.
+For ex, if you have vms in two different subnets, we could create a private DNS zone with autoregistration which would automatically map each vm name to their IP address.
+To do that, we need to create 2 virtual network link (one to each network).
+Then any vm could get the IP of any other VM by using its name and the private DNS zone.
+Note that it does not allow a VM from a subnet to connect to a VM from another subnet because communication is not enabled